section-engineering-education/engineering-education/content/articles/pathlib-vs-os-modules-for-file-and-directory-system-operation/index.md

 In the example above, we queried the corresponding attributes to get their distinguished state representing the file's metadata.

-- `st_size` contains the file size in bytes
+- `st_size` contains the file size in bytes.
-- `st_atime` contains the date of the most recent access to the given file in seconds
+- `st_atime` contains the date of the most recent access to the given file in seconds.
-- `st_mtime` attribute contains the file last modified date in seconds
+- `st_mtime` attribute contains the file last modified date in seconds.
 - `st_ctime` attribute respond differently on UNIX and Windows operating system.
 In Windows, it outputs the creation date, while for UNIX it outputs the updated date.
 - `st_birthtime` to query the creation time on UNIX operating system.